McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 ## Running Extensiphy

+Ok, you've installed Extensiphy and all of its dependency programs using one of the methods outlined above.
+Regardless of the method of installation you used, we're going to use the example dataset in the `testdata` directory to explore some of Extensiphy's functionality.
+All of the commands will work regardless of the installation method.
+Lets get to it!

 ### Extensiphy Help Menu
 Extensiphy takes command line arguments to update a sequence alignment with new taxa sequences.
 Lets look at the options used by Extensiphy.
 Extensiphy use revolves around calling the